- Linux/Mac

 Navigating the file system:

-ls -la: List the files and directories with more detail.
-You will be able to tell if an item is a file or a directory.
+To list the files and directories in more detail.
+You can tell if an item is a file or a directory.
+It will also show the owner and size of the items.

 Creating and managing files and directories: